MichaelRostom2/GameConsole/README.md

 # GameConsole
 A CS1600 Project for Fall 2024.
-By Henry Earnest, Michael Rostom, and Nathan Kim
+By Henry Earnest, Michael Rostom, and Nathan Kim.

+Read "Project Report.pdf" for detailed information on the project!

 ## Materials needed
 - 1 Arduino Uno R4 Wifi